Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Scalloped Potatoes and Rutabaga with Pork Chops Thyme and Cheddar Cheese

-Are pork chops on your menu often?
+Are pork chops often on your menu?
 Looking for something new and delicious to serve family and friends?
-I offer Scalloped Potatoes and Rutabaga with Pork Chops Thyme and Cheddar Cheese a delicious one-pan meal!
-Even for those that only think they don't like rutabagas...
+I offer Scalloped Potatoes and Rutabagas with Pork Chops Thyme and Cheddar Cheese a delicious one-pan meal!
+Even for those that think they don't like rutabagas...

 Ingredients needed for this recipe: